-Due to the COVID-19 pandemic, state law has suspended the reporting of state and local indicators on the 2020-2021 Dashboard.
-However, we have utilized the data that was presented on the 2019 Dashboard to identify ways to improve identified areas.
+Due to the COVID-19 pandemic, state law suspended the reporting of state and local indicators on the 2020-2021 Dashboard.
+However, we have utilized the data that was presented on the 2019 Dashboard as well as the data that was provided from the 2021 Dashboard as we looked for ways to identify and improve various areas.
 According both Local Data and the 2019 Dashboard, Kenwood School District needs to improve its attendance rate.
 As we move forward and back to a more normal educational routine, the district has been able to establish a baseline for student performance.

 Kenwood School had a 11.6% Chronic Absenteeism Rate in 2019.
-However, the pandemic has not allowed us to improve on this number as we are at a 25% chronic absenteeism rate during the 2021-22.
+However, the pandemic has not allowed us to improve on this number as we are at a 20% chronic absenteeism rate during the 2021-22.
 Kenwood School also improved its suspension rate from a .7% to 0% suspensions.
 Local data is not reported on the California Dashboard for our EL progress due to our small number of EL students.